In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Introduction

 \section{Introduction}

-The evolution of the Intergalactic Medium (IGM) during the Cosmic Dawn (CD) era and the Epoch of Reionization (EoR) lacks a comprehensive understanding due to the uncertainty in the known physics of the formation and evolution of the first stars and galaxies in the Universe.
-The Global 21-cm signal (\cite{Pritchard:2011xb, Furlanetto:2006wp}) and 21-cm power spectrum (\cite{Bharadwaj:2001vs, Morales:2009gs, Morales:2004ca}) are the two treasure troves to probe these epochs.
-Many experiments have been conducted, like, SARAS (\cite{Patra:2012yw}), SARAS 2 (\cite{Singh:2017gtp}), SARAS 3 (\cite{Singh:2021mxo}), REACH (\cite{deLeraAcedo:2022kiu}), SCI-HI (\cite{Voytek:2013nua}), HERA (\cite{DeBoer:2016tnn}), DARE (\cite{Burns:2011wf, Burns:2017ndd}) to measure these.
-Recently, EDGES collaboration (\cite{Bowman:2018yin}) has reported a 21-cm signal with an absorption of $\sim 0.5^{-0.2}_{+0.5}$ K in the redshift range $15-20$--- which is twice the value predicted by the standard $\Lambda$CDM model of cosmology (\cite{Bowman:2018yin}).
-Although SARAS 3 (\cite{Bevins:2022ajf}) have rejected the EDGES signal with a $95.3\%$ confidence level after conducting an independent check, yet the actual shape is unknown.
-If future experiments confirm a trough of amplitude greater than $\sim0.2$ K, which is the standard value, that could lead to a completely new insight into the physics of these epochs.
-Following the EDGES detection, several models have been proposed to construct all possible shapes and amplitudes of the global 21-cm signal.
-In the references (\cite{Barkana:2018qrx, Slatyer:2018aqg}), the authors have considered excess cooling of IGM by Dark Matter-Baryon scattering, (\cite{Natwariya:2020mhe}) have considered Primordial Magnetic Fields (PMFs) and (\cite{Bhatt:2019lwt}) DM-Baryon Scattering in presence of PMFs, (\cite{Natwariya:2021xki, Saha:2021pqf}) have considered energy injected due to Primordial Black Holes (PBHs) and (\cite{Natwariya:2022xlv}) decaying sterile neutrinos, to explain the EDGES absorption signal.
+The formation and evolution of the first astrophysical object in the universe remains an outstanding problem.
+Due to the uncertainties in the known physics of the formation, the thermal and ionization evolution of the intergalactic medium (IGM) during the cosmic dawn (CD) era and epoch of reionization (EoR) lacks a comprehensive understanding.
+Detection of the global 21-cm signal from these eras can shed light on it \cite{Furlanetto:2006wp, Pritchard:2011xb}.
+Many experiments have been conducted, for example, SARAS \cite{Patra:2012yw}, SCI-HI \cite{Voytek:2013nua}, SARAS 2 \cite{Singh:2017gtp}, HERA \cite{DeBoer:2016tnn}, SARAS 3 \cite{Singh:2021mxo}, REACH \cite{deLeraAcedo:2022kiu} to measure the global 21-cm signal $(\text{T}_{21})$.
+Recently, EDGES collaboration has reported a 21-cm signal with an absorption amplitude $\sim 0.5^{-0.2}_{+0.5}$ K in the redshift range $15-20$--- which is twice the value predicted by the standard $\Lambda$CDM model of cosmology \cite{Bowman:2018yin}.
+Although SARAS 3 have rejected the EDGES signal with a $95.3\%$ confidence level after conducting an independent check \cite{Bevins:2022ajf}, the actual shape is still unknown.
+If future experiments confirm a trough of amplitude greater than $\sim0.2$ K, which is the standard value \cite{Pritchard:2011xb}, that could lead to a completely new insight into the physics of these epochs.
+Following the EDGES detection, several models have been proposed to construct all possible amplitudes of the global 21-cm signal to probe exotic physics.
+For instance, to explain the EDGES trough, authors in Ref. \cite{Bhatt:2019lwt} have proposed DM-Baryon Scattering in the presence of primordial magnetic fields.
+In contrast, authors in Ref. \cite{Barkana:2018qrx, Slatyer:2018aqg} have considered excess cooling of IGM by DM-Baryon scattering.
+Along with these IGM-cooling effects, energy injection by Primordial Black Holes \cite{Natwariya:2021xki, Saha:2021pqf} and decaying sterile neutrinos \cite{Natwariya:2022xlv} have also been considered to explain the EDGES trough.